tgdiazr/ml-electricity-forecast/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn 📥 Load the Data
-Download or upload the dataset (continuous dataset.csv)
+Download or upload the dataset (continuous dataset.csv) This project uses the dataset Electricity Load Forecasting from Kaggle.

 Make sure it includes a column named datetime in date-time format